 Neil O’Donoghue (1980-1985)

 O’Donoghue was cut by Tampa Bay before the start of the 1980 season and Big Red head coach Jim Hanifan brought him in for a one day competition with Little before the Redskins game in October.
 O’Donoghue won the “stress test” and played very well the rest of the season connecting on 73% of his field goals.
 However, O’Donoghue had one of the worst games in NFL history in a 1983 Monday night contest when he missed three overtime field goals in a 20-20 tie against the New York Giants.
 Although he kicked three game winning field goals in 1984, he also missed kicks in a one point loss to the Packers and a three point loss to the Rams.
 He was cut in 1985 after missing three field goals in a 20-10 loss to the Oilers at Busch Stadium.
 The much maligned O’Donoghue finished his Big Red career converting on 61% of his field goals.
 The seven kickers who replaced Neil over the next 2+ seasons converted on only 45.9%.

 Jess Atkinson was a star kicker at Maryland and played a few games for the Giants before being signed to replace O’Donoghue.
 He was cut two weeks later after missing all three field goal attempts and replaced by Novo Bojovic.

 Novo Bojovic (1985)

 Following Atkinson’s release, Bojovic invited himself to Busch Stadium to compete for the job with five other kickers, and he won.
-The former USFL kicker finished the season missing four of seven field goal attempts and botching three on-side kicks.
+The former USFL kicker finished the season making three of seven field goal attempts.
 Many fans may remember him running into the Busch Stadium endzone, retrieving the ball from the ball boy, and then spiking it into the ground after kicking his first NFL field goal in the Cards 34-3 loss to the Giants.